MJWootton-Research/Macchiato/README.md

         # ...
         fooProcess(pn)
         # ...
-        if MarkingAltered: # Record changes to the marking of the Petri Net pn.step += 1
+        if MarkingAltered: # Record changes to the marking of the Petri net pn.step += 1
             pn.clock = newTime # if relevant
             pn.writeNet(pfile, tfile, tlist,